neopixl/bitrise-step-sonarqube-ios/README.md

 The `project_key` and `exclusions` are editable as well with the Bitrise UI, as well as other options (Swiftlint, tests, etc.)

-### Add secret values
+### Add secret value

-In order to upload results to you Sonar server, two secret environment variables are required:
+In order to upload results to you Sonar server, a secret environment variable is required:

-1. `$SONAR_HOST_URL`, containing the url of your Sonar server (ie. https://sonar.myserver.com).
-2. `$SONAR_HOST_LOGIN`, containing the authorization token for your server.
+1. `$SONAR_HOST_LOGIN`, containing the authorization token for your server.

 ## How to contribute to this Step